 What is our current financial status?

 Grace Raleigh has paid off all legacy debt, both credit cards and bank-owed, so we presently carry no debt.
-We had an operating budget of about $750,000 for 2019 and anticipate a similar budget for 2020.
-Our current leased space of about 8,200 sf costs us about $10,000 per month for rent and TICAM (taxes, insurance, and common area maintenance).
-In addition, the elders decided in October of 2018 to set aside $4,000 per month in a long term savings account that will go towards the campaign, which now has grown to about $60,000.
-Further, we finished 2019 receiving greater offerings than we anticipated while underspending on our budget by approximately $30,0000.
+We had an operating budget of about $750,000 for 2020 and anticipate a similar budget for 2021.
+Our current leased space of about 8,200 square feet costs us about $10,000 per month for rent and TICAM (taxes, insurance, and common area maintenance).

 Do we know the Rectors’ long-term plans for staying at Grace Raleigh?

 As honestly and truthfully as they can state it, the Rectors intend to remain at Grace for the long haul.
-Of course, we have no idea what God could have in store and how He will choose to move the pieces of His Kingdom, but we can be certain that Nate and his family are happy in Raleigh, at Grace, and in their desire to be here for many years to come.
+Of course, we have no idea what God could have in store and how He will choose to move the pieces of His Kingdom, but we can be certain that Nate, Jenn, and Lilly are happy in Raleigh, at Grace, and in the belief that they desire be here for many years to come.

-What happens if, for some reason, we are not able to complete the project?
+What happens if, for some reason, we are not able to complete the project in two years?

 - To re-purpose the funds for the operating budget of Grace Raleigh.

-- To re-designate the funds for a charity of the donor’s choice (provided the charity meets elder approval which will be primarily based upon the ultimate goal of the charity being to further the kingdom of God and the charity being a legal 501(c)3).
+- To re-designate the funds for a charity of the donor’s choice (provided the primary goal of the charity is to further the kingdom of God, the charity is a legal 501(c)3, and the charity meets elder approval).

 - Grace Raleigh will work with the donor to facilitate a full refund of the donation.